What Is The Difference Between Load And Line

 3. Components: Loads consist of various components that enable them to perform their specific tasks, such as motors, heaters, or lights.
 The line, on the other hand, primarily comprises conductors and cables.

-What Is The Difference Between Winter Rye And Ryegrass
+What Is The Maximum Potential Difference Between The Disks

 4. Power Consumption: Load consumes electrical power from the line to operate.
 The line, however, does not consume any power itself but serves as a conduit for delivering power to the load.